 Step 2 – Create EPIC account and confirm your identity with ECFMG.
 Indicate that you plan to apply to the AMC when completing your request to establish an account.
 Your EPIC ID will be confirmed in 2-3 working days.

 Step 3 – Establish AMC Portfolio for processing by AMC – you require an EPIC ID to be able to complete the portfolio application.
 Your AMC candidate number will be confirmed by email within 3-5 working days.

 Step 4 – Upload qualification/s to your EPIC account for processing by ECFMG.
-As you upload each qualification, request that a EPIC report be sent to the AMC.
+As you upload each qualification, request that an EPIC report be sent to the AMC.
 When your credential is sent for verification, the AMC will be notified to update the verification status on the AMC qualifications portal.

-- For the Standard Pathway (AMC examinations) and Competent Authority pathways, submit your final medical diploma for verification.
+- For the Standard Pathway (AMC examinations) and Competent Authority pathways, submit your medical degree (final medical diploma/primary qualification) for verification.

-- For specialist assessment purposes, your final medical diploma and postgraduate qualification/s must be submitted.
+- or specialist assessment purposes, your medical degree (final medical diploma/primary qualification) and postgraduate qualification/s must be submitted.

 Enquire with the respective Australian specialist medical college which postgraduate qualification/s require verification.
 Refer to the ECFMG website for a list of EPIC medical qualification categories.

 Step 5 – Proceed with the pathway you are eligible for.

-Step 6 – Qualification verified – if you requested that a EPIC report be sent to the AMC when you uploaded the qualification, the report will be sent automatically.
-If you did not request a EPIC report for the AMC when you uploaded your qualification, apply via your EPIC account for ECFMG to provide a copy of the EPIC report to AMC to update your verification status on the AMC qualifications portal.
+Step 6 – Qualification verified – if you requested that an EPIC report be sent to the AMC when you uploaded the qualification, the report will be sent automatically.
+If you did not request an EPIC report for the AMC when you uploaded your qualification, apply via your EPIC account for ECFMG to provide a copy of the EPIC report to AMC to update your verification status on the AMC qualifications portal.
 Please refer to the EPIC verification process outline in the flowchart available here.

 The fee to establish an AMC portfolio / add qualification/s to your portfolio will be payable at the time the application is completed.